nylo-core/framework/README.md

 ## Features
 Some core features available
-* Auto generate models from API urls
+* Auto generate models from API urls in the new apispec.json file
 * Cli for generating new files
 * Router file to manage routes
+* Light and dark themes preset for customization
+* Localization ready
-* Project stucture for widgets, assets, controllers + more
+* Project structure for widgets, assets, controllers + more

 ## Documentation